Notes on Theory of Distributed Systems: Flooding

 \section{Flooding}

 \indexConcept{flooding}{Flooding} is about the simplest of all distributed algorithms.
-It's dumb and expensive, but easy to implement, and gives you both a broadcast mechanism and a way to build rooted spanning trees.
+It's primitive and expensive, but easy to implement, and gives you both a broadcast mechanism and a way to build rooted spanning trees.

 We'll give a fairly simple presentation of flooding roughly following Chapter 2 of \cite{AttiyaW2004}.
+For more recent work on flooding see~\cite{HussakT2023}.